-The Royal Botanic Gardens are an oasis right in the heart of the city.
-The 30 hectares of the grounds are located at one of the city’s most scenic locations.
+The Royal Botanic Gardens are an oasis in the heart of the city.
+The 30 hectares of grounds are located in one of the city’s most scenic locations.

-The gardens were established in 1816 and are in fact, the country’s oldest institution for the growth of native and exotic plants in Australia.
-From plant species threatened globally to rare species that are native to the country, there is something for every nature lover to enjoy.
+The gardens were established in 1816 and are, in fact, the country’s oldest institution for the growth of native and exotic plants in Australia.
+From plant species threatened globally to rare species native to the country, there is something for every nature lover to enjoy.

 Royal Botanic Gardens Sydney, Entry Fee, Parking, Hotels, Hours & Map, NSW

-Add to this, experience an aboriginal heritage tour and learn more about the Aboriginal people.
+The Cadi Jam Ora is one of the gardens’ most important features.
+Indeed, a visit to these gardens is incomplete without touring this display.
+This part of the garden seeks to honour and respect the role played by the Cadigal community.
+The community made up the city’s original inhabitants, marking an important aspect of the gardens.
+Learning about the people and their relationship with the land at the time is fascinating.In addition, experience an Aboriginal heritage tour and learn more about the Aboriginal people.
 This tour is an eye-opening adventure because it allows visitors to discover different uses of plants, Aboriginal culture, and even taste some amazing bush food!
-The tours run every Wednesday, Friday and Saturday between 10am and 11.30am.
+The tours run every Wednesday, Friday, and Saturday between 10am and 11.30am.
 Bookings are essential for these tours.

 Fancy some quiet yoga in the garden?
 Every Monday and Thursday, yoga enthusiasts meet in the garden to experience the best of the outdoors and reinvigorate the body and mind.
 Sessions are held at The Calyx.

-The Royal Botanic Gardens are located 10 minutes away from Sydney’s CBD and are the perfect getaway when you do not want to get away from the city.
+The Royal Botanic Gardens are 10 minutes from Sydney’s CBD and are the perfect getaway when you do not want to leave the city.

 Do You Have a Question to Ask?